lexrex333/Ecoli-Project1/README.md

 ## Installing Software Dependencies
 Make sure all of the tools are installed within the directory where you will be running everything.

-In case you have issues with MultiQC, MASH, and Trimmomatic, please refer to this for additional help - also see their githubs linked up above.
+In case you have issues with MultiQC, MASH, or Trimmomatic, please refer to this for additional help - also see their githubs linked up above.

 Installing MultiQC:
 ```bash